vuejs/jsx-vue2/packages/babel-sugar-composition-api-inject-h/README.md

 ### Details

 This plugin automatically injects `h` in every method that has JSX.
-By using this plugin you don't have to always specifically declare `h` as first parameter in your `render()` function.
+By using this plugin you don't have to always import `h` from `@vue/composition-api`.

 ```js
 // Without @vue/babel-sugar-inject-h